Choose another writer in this calendar:

 Accompanied by his three daughters, Longfellow made his last visit to Europe in 1868.
 He spent two days with the English poet Alfred Tennyson on the Isle of Wight.
 Tennyson had his guest photographed by Julia Margaret Cameron, saying "I will leave you now, Longfellow.
 You will have to do whatever she tells you.
 I will come back soon and see what is left of you."
 Queen Victoria, who was his great admirer, invited him to tea.
 In Rome he saw Liszt, who set to music the introduction to The Golden Legend (1851).

-The Song of Hiawatha adapted its meter from the Finnish national epic Kalevala and told a story of an Indian chief, an Ojibwa Indian, who is raised by Nokomis, his grandmother, 'the daughter of the moon'.
+The Song of Hiawatha adapted its meter from the Finnish national epic Kalevala and told a story of an Indian chief, an Ojibwa Indian, who is raised by Nokomis, his grandmother, "the daughter of the moon".
 Upon reaching manhood, Hiawatha wants to avenge the wrong done by his father, the West Wind, to his mother, Wenonah.
 Father and son eventually reconcile, and Hiawatha becomes the leader of his people.
 He marries Minnehaha, and an era on peace and prosperity ensues under his reign.
 But hard times come to his tribe, disease and famine afflict his people.
 Minnehaha dies, Hiawatha takes his leave to go to the Isles of the Blessed, and advises his people to accept the white man and heed to those who will come with a new religion.
 The poems ends like Kalevala, where the central character, the old and wise Väinämöinen, representing paganism, makes way for a new era. – As a background for the poem, Longfellow consulted Henry Rowe Schoolcraft's books on the Indian tribes of North America and perpetuated an error of Schoolcraft's that placed Hiawatha among the forest tribes of the northern Midwest.
-The historical Hiawatha (c.
-1450) lived well to the east.
+The historical fifteenth-century Iroquois chief Hiawatha lived well to the east; apart from the name, Longfellow´s poem had virtually no connection to him.

 "Listen, my children, and you shall

-most famous poems, which secured Revere's place in the nation's
+most famous verses, which secured Revere's place in the nation's

 collective memory.
 The work was first published in the Atlantic Monthly